ZarChi123/CMS-Practicals/Week 1/README.md

-Content Management System Practical Week 1 Content Explanation & Learning Journey
+# Content Management System Practical Week 1 Content Explanation & Learning Journey

-Name:Zar Chi Oo
+**Name:** Zar Chi Oo

-Student ID:14211290
+**Student ID:** 14211290

-The aim of this website is to provide a concise understanding of my  startup business-coconut skincare , outlining its S.M.A.R.T goals.
-Additionally, it serves as a platform to document the learning journey for each week, encompassing learning activities, resources, estimated hours, content insights, and reflections on career, employability, and learning experiences.The need for this is to document my  learning journey and continuous improvement as well accountability,refine strategies and esure aligment with our development goals while building this project.
+The aim of this website is to provide a concise understanding of my startup business - coconut skincare, outlining its S.M.A.R.T goals.
+Additionally, it serves as a platform to document the learning journey for each week, encompassing learning activities, resources, estimated hours, content insights, and reflections on career, employability, and learning experiences.
+This documentation is essential for tracking my learning journey, ensuring continuous improvement, and aligning with our development goals while building this project.

-Website Content Explanation
+## Website Content Explanation

 ### S.M.A.R.T Goals and Business Overview